Employee Monitoring

 Pay is only one factor in a company's capacity to draw and keep talent; other factors include

-especially in areas like mental health support and diversity, equity, and inclusion (DEI), establish
+transformation, especially in areas like mental health support and diversity, equity, and

 Enables Scalability